-Research keywords: Recovery after hip fracture, mobility, epidemiological approaches, fear of falling.
+Research keywords: Community-based interventions, clinical trials, recovery after hip fracture, mobility, epidemiological approaches, falls, and fear of falling.

 Currently accepting MSc and PhD students and postdoctoral fellows in the following areas of research:

-- Community-based exercise programs for older adults with hip fractures
+- Home-based exercise programs for older adults (the Stronger at Home trial)

 - Fear of falling and disability among older adults

-Areas of teaching expertise include electro-physical agents in physiotherapy, and motor function and occupational health.
+Areas of teaching expertise include research methods, gerontology for physiotherapists, electro-physical agents in physiotherapy, and ergonomics.

 Selected Peer Reviewed Publications

 Auais M, French S, Alvarado B, Belanger E, Pirkle C, Guralnik J. Fear of falling predicts incidence of functional disability two years later.
 Journal of Gerontology: Medical Sciences.
-In press
+2018;73(9):1212-1215

 Auais M, Alvarado B, Guerra R, Curcio CL, Freeman E, Ylli A, Guralnik J, Deshpande N. Fear of falling and its association with life space of older adults: A cross-sectional analysis using data from five international sites.
 Age and Ageing Journal (1-7); May 2017; 46(3):459-465.